mainmatter/mainmatter.com/src/cases/qonto.md

 ---
 layout: case-study
 company: Qonto
-companyDescription: Qonto is a B2B Neobank that offers bank accounts as well as virtual and physical credit cards to more than 75000 freelancers and SMEs in Europe.
+companyDescription: Qonto is a B2B Neobank that provides banking services and credit cards to more than 75,000 freelancers and SMEs in Europe.
 title: Co-Engineering the Future of Banking for SMEs with Qonto | Work
-displayTitle: "Co-Engineering the Future of <em>Banking</em> for SMEs"
+displayTitle: "A helping hand for a <em>visionary</em> fintech startup"
-description: Qonto is a european B2B Neobank for freelancers and SMEs.
-We helped their team deliver mission critical features and scale sustainably.
+description: Qonto is the leading neobank for SMEs and freelancers in Europe.
+Mainmatter worked with their web frontend team to boost their productivity, establish Ember.js best practices, and ensure long-term success.
 hero:
   color: aqua
   desktopTextPosition: "right"